 Forced to sell the only home they’ve ever known, the sisters travel to England to live with their father’s brother but they are treated as little more than servants in a country where their mixed heritage is met with scorn.
 Life is harsh in Tyneside but Clarissa is determined to survive and dreams of having her own tea room one day.
 Just when Clarissa fears her dreams will never be realised, she is offered a lifeline when she becomes the personal maid to the sick wife of a wealthy businessman and is allowed to bring Olive with her.
 Things finally seem to be improving for the Belhaven sisters, but tragedy is never far away and Clarissa is shocked when Wesley Robson comes back into her life but is it too late for them?

-The plot of The Tea Planter’s Daughter is fairly predictable and relies a little too much on misunderstandings between the characters for my liking but it was the settings that drew me in more than anything.
-I love books set in India and Trotter creates a very vivid picture of what life would’ve been like for a plantation owning family at the start of the twentieth century, particularly one where the daughters are mixed race.
-Eighteen year old Clarissa is an interesting character who has been forced to step up after the death of her mother as her father drinks himself to death in his study.
+The Tea Planter’s Daughter is fairly predictable and relies a little too much on misunderstandings between the characters for my liking but it was the settings that drew me in more than anything as I love books set in India.
+Trotter creates a very vivid picture of what life would’ve been like for a plantation owning family at the start of the twentieth century, particularly one where the daughters are mixed race.
+Eighteen-year-old Clarissa is an interesting character who has been forced to step up after the death of her mother as her father drinks himself to death in his study.
 Luckily, Clarissa is knowledgeable enough about the tea business to keep the plantation in order but it isn’t long before she realises their production methods are too old-fashioned for the plantation to be profitable and her father doesn’t have the finances to invest in the new machinery needed.

 Much is made of the great rivalry between the Belhaven and Robson families dating back to their days in Tyneside, however the tensions between the two families isn’t really explored in depth and I didn’t really feel it.
 The enmity does mean Clarissa has a pre-conceived prejudice against the family and although she is attracted to Wesley Robson when she meets him, she is immediately suspicious of his intentions.
 As Wesley turns out to be Clarissa’s only hope of saving the plantation, she is left in a quandary when he leaves India and her prejudice towards him proves to be costly.